CARING FOR YOUR LINGERIE

 - Do not dry clean, iron or bleach.
 Make sure a swimsuit is 100% dry before storing.

-- Store flat, rather than hanging up, this helps keep it in tip top shape.
+- Store flat, rather than hanging up.

 HOW TO CARE FOR YOUR BREAST PROSTHESIS